Filter systems.

 Http :/ / koikichi.com / understanding-modern-day-principles-of-perfect-pound-design /

-The only good choice for a koi pond is a system where bodemdrains are used to collect water and dirt from the pond which goes into a first filter chamber, before a pump will eventually pump the purified water back into the koipond.
+The only good choice for a Koi pond is a system where bottom drains are used to collect water and dirt from the pond which goes into a first filter chamber, before a pump will eventually pump the purified water back into the Koi pond.

 For people that are a little further with their plans to build a pond and filter system, I recommend 2 evenings or so to read the site of Peter Waddington.
 Well, it will take 2 nights just to completely read the section on filters and proper construction of a good pond, but it's worth it to save you from hours of cursing over a wrong pond design.